murci3lag0/notebooks/README.md

-# notebooks
+# Jorge notebooks

-Repository with multiple personal notebooks for testing, training and education
+This repository contains multiple personal notebooks for testing, training and education